Satem45/OpenBullet-Anomaly-Plugin/README.md

 2) Updater

 Do you want to add to this project?
 Just submit a Pull-Request for review.
-Want an Feature Added?
+Want a Feature Added?
 Just open an Issue with the enhancement label.